Sirras: Origin

-Sirras took part in the Pelopponesian War as an ally of Athens, on the side of Arrhabaeus I of Lyncestis against Perdiccas of Macedonia.
-In 423 BC Arrhabaeus threw off the Lower Macedonian yoke and became an ally of Sirras.
-This was reinforced when Sirras married the daughter of Arrhabaeus.
+Participation in the Peloponnesian War

+Although not mentioned in ancient historiography, Sirras was possibly the Illyrian chieftain during the Peloponnesian War taking the side of Athens, as an ally of the Lynkestian king Arrhabaeus against Perdiccas II of Macedon.
+The marriage between Sirras and the daughter of the Lynkestian king Arrhabaeus in c.
+430–420 BC is regarded to have been a political marriage to strengthen the Illyrian-Lynkestian alliance, in order to counterbalance the power of the Macedonian king Perdiccas.

 At first Sparta avoided involvement in Macedon's war with Arrhabaeus, but in 423 BC they joined an expedition which ended with a retreat by the Macedonians and a brilliantly contrived escape of the Spartans.
 After an initial success against Arrhabaeus, Perdiccas persuaded his allies to await the arrival of Illyrian mercenaries.
-It has been claimed that the Illyrians were under the command of Sirras but this is not supported in historiography (Thucydides did not mention Sirras).
 Rather the Illyrians opted instead to join the army of Arrhabaeus as they were now allies.
 The Spartan general, Brasidas who came to support the Macedonians in their advance into the remote regions of Lyncestis, was abandoned by the Macedonians but was able to extract his army of 4,000 from Illyrian encirclement.
 Thucydides stated that the fear inspired by their warlike character made both Greek armies think it best to retreat.
 The young Spartans were clearly shaken by the fearsome appearance of the Illyrian forces.

 Thucydides reports Brasidas saying that the Illyrians may terrify those with an active imagination, they are formidable in their outward bulk, their loud yelling is unbearable and the brandishing of their weapons in the air has a threatening appearance, but when it comes to real fighting with an opponent who stands his ground they are not what they seemed; they have no regular order that would make them ashamed of deserting their positions when hard pressed; with them flight and attack are equally honourable, and afford no test of courage; their independent mode of fighting never leaving anyone who wants to run away without a fair excuse of doing so.

-Thucydides incidentally never makes any mention of Sirras.
-Basing himself on Aristotle's example of Sirras and Arrhabaeus, N.G.L Hammond concludes that Sirras was a regent to the minor king Arrhabaeus, although Aristotle's quote can also be used to support the case that Sirras was a strategos and Arrhabaeus the king, as Kapetanopoulos argues.
+Besides Brasidas' forces, Perdiccas' faction was supported by Chalcidians, however the campaign against the Illyrian-Lynkestian coalition was a disaster because of Macedonian incompetence, resulting in the end of Brasidas' alliance with Perdiccas.
+A pacification between Arrhabaeus and Perdiccas was started by Athenians.
+Perdiccas was interested in peace with Lynkestis due to his recent defeat in the Lynkestian campaign, the Illyrian-Lynkestian collaboration, and his new enmity with Brasidas.
+On the other hand, Arrhabaeus was interested in peace with the Argeads to avert future invasions of his realm by Macedon.